Pasta and beans

 - The pasta course: basically all the remains that are found on the bottom of a box of pasta, as well as the cuttings - dried - of when I prepare fresh pasta or ravioli.

-- The addition of a potato, cooked together with the beans, to the part that will be blended (pureed) will give even more creaminess to our soup.
+- The addition of a potato, cooked together with the beans, to the part that will be blended (puree) will give our soup even more creaminess.

 - And, if someone wanted to try my classic version, with dried beans, here it is: my pasta and beans.